 When hostilities began to rise between Britain and the colonies, Georgia was reluctant to support the cause.
 Most of its citizens were not in favor of British trade regulations, but the tide began to swing in the other direction.

-General Sir Henry Clinton in New York ordered Lieutenant Colonel Archibald Campbell to invade Georgia with 3,000 troops, and to restore the state to British rule, thus setting an example for the restoration of other former colonies.
-In the beginning it seemed the strategy was working, however delays from Indian allies and a nasty battle at Kettle Creek discourages many British tories from joining the British cause.
+General Sir Henry Clinton in New York ordered Lieutenant Colonel Archibald Campbell to invade Georgia with 3,000 troops and to restore the state to British rule, thus setting an example for the restoration of other former colonies.
+In the beginning, it seemed the strategy was working.
+However, delays from Native American allies and a nasty battle at Kettle Creek discouraged many British tories from joining the British cause.

 Savannah did fall to British rule, and Georgia became the only colony to completely fall into British hands.
 British rule lasted until 1780, when Nathanael Greene and a handful of guerrilla leaders managed to drive the British out of the Georgia backcountry.

 Savannah stayed in the hands of the British until 1782, when the British evacuated.
 Major General Anthony Wayne entered the city of Savannah and celebrated the American victory.
 Soon, Lyman Hall was elected as governor of Georgia.